 -Alfie Strong, Curator of Cella Shows

-Intertwining performance, painting, drawing and sculpture, Maxwell’s mixed media endeavours have explored homelessness, mental illness and our brand-embalmed society in a novel manner that is neither critical nor supportive.
+Maxwell practice includes performance, painting, drawing and sculpture.
+His work has explored homelessness, mental illness and our brand-embalmed society in a novel manner that is neither critical nor supportive.
 That these subjects have a personal resonance for Maxwell is important: he is not removed from the inspiration of his practice, it is something that is entirely personal to him.
 In his own words, the subjects choose him, not the other way round.

 - Joshua Vaughan (Co-Curator of Exchange)

 2015 – Drawn Out, MMX Gallery, London.